Have you decided to visit Zion National Park in Utah? Better yet…

 At 2.7 miles of one-way steep, uphill walking and climbing, Angels Landing is more strenuous than not.
 Follow the series of switchbacks to weave your way up the mountain.
-My next Zion post will be dedicated solely to this hike, but it’s important to note here this hike is NOT for young children or anyone afraid of heights.
+My Angels Landing guide (link above) is dedicated solely to this hike, but it’s important to note here this hike is NOT for young children or anyone afraid of heights.

 The tricky thing about this hike is actually the parking, which is a small pull-off area along the Zion-Mt.
 Carmel Scenic Highway.
-As with all the pull-offs, the parking area fills quickly so arrive early!
+As with all the pull-offs, the parking area fills quickly, so arrive early!

 The Zion Lodge is at the 5th shuttle stop.
 Here you’ll find bathrooms, a place to refill on water, and even a small cafe.
 The horse corrals are across the way and lead regular horseback riding excursions through the park.
-You can also access the Emerald Pools hiking trails here.
-The Lower Emerald Pool hike is easy and takes about an hour or you can continue on to the Upper Emerald Pool and the Kayenta Trails for a longer trek.
+(Although, I think it’s best to enjoy the overlooks and hiking trails within the park and opt for a horseback excursion just outside the park on another day.)

 Light waterfalls form as water flows from the upper pools to the middle and lower pools.
 The constant moisture makes the area especially lush, and on a sunny day, the Virgin River sparkles!
 The Emerald Trails are popular.
 Be prepared to share the trail and the views.

 Are you planning a visit to Zion National Park?
 Be sure to know the tips you need for a successful Zion visit!